wgalindo1453/wgalindo1453/README.md

 ## 🚀 Projects Showcase

 ### 🌟 TaleCrafters: Where Stories Come to Life
-Proud to unveil TaleCrafters, a magical storytelling platform powered by ChatGPT and DALL-E 3.
+Proud to unveil TaleCrafters, a magical storytelling platform powered by ChatGPT.
 Whether you seek whimsical humor or delightful eeriness, our stories captivate and spark imagination across all ages.
 Start your storytelling adventure today!
 [Explore TaleCrafters](https://talecrafters.com/)

 ### 🍳 How Do I Make: A Culinary Adventure Awaits
-Introducing TheCraftLink's "How Do I Make," a cutting-edge recipe search engine powered by ChatGPT-4 and DALLE-3.
+Introducing TheCraftLink's "How Do I Make," a cutting-edge recipe search engine powered by ChatGPT.
 Discover detailed recipes, stunning visuals, and unique stories, making your culinary journey truly immersive.
 [Discover How Do I Make](https://www.thecraftlink.com/)

 ---